vannsoko/SentimentAnalysisDiscordBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Discord bot analysing the sentiment in messages and storing the results in db
+Discord bot performing sentiment analysis on messages and labeling them into 28 different categories and storing the results using Mongo-DB.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>